mdarfler/cs1/modules/03-logic/_posts/2018-03-04-boolean-variables.md

 }
 </script>

 ## Bang`!`
 Now that we have our boolean variable we're going to want to be able to switch its value.
 If we had a number and we wanted to switch its sign from positive to negative or negative to positive we multiply by -1.
 In code this looks like `x = x *= -1`.
 For boolean variables we use the `!` (bang) operator to negate the value so `!true` evaluates to '`false` and `!false` evaluates to `true`.
 So if you want to flip the variable `inside` from true to false we could write `inside = !inside`

 ## [rectMode()](https://p5js.org/reference/#/p5/rectMode)
 Let's keep going by introducing a new function `rectMode()`.
-Before, when we drew a rectangle we did so by defining the top left corner and the width and the height. `rectMode()` allows us to change the meaning of the arguments inside the `rect()` command ino rder to draw rectangles in different ways. `rectMode()` takes one argument that can be `CORNER`, `CORNERS`, `CENTER` or `RADIUS`.
+Before, when we drew a rectangle we did so by defining the top left corner and the width and the height. `rectMode()` allows us to change the meaning of the arguments inside the `rect()` command in order to draw rectangles in different ways. `rectMode()` takes one argument that can be `CORNER`, `CORNERS`, `CENTER` or `RADIUS`.
 See the [reference](https://p5js.org/reference/#/p5/rectMode) for a full description of all of the different options, but for now we're just going to look at `CENTER`.

 `rectMode(CENTER)` draws a rectangle more like the way we draw an ellipse.
 So now, the first two arguments define the center of the rectangle and the second two arguments remain the same, defining the width and the height.